 For students choosing to undertake BTEC courses, please note that all of these are single courses.
 Students can therefore mix these with A level courses or choose a menu of three BTEC courses.

 ENTRY REQUIREMENTS

-The minimum academic requirements:
+The minimum academic requirements to join Gordon's Sixth Form are: